-The TIF Bond was issued on March 22, 2018, in the principal of \$10,000,000, in the form of a single, drawdown bond.
-Upon the issuance of the Series 2021 BANs, the aggregate of Advances under the TIF Bond became \$2,900,000.
-Because the TIF Bond is a cash-flow obligation payable solely from available TIF Revenues, the TIF Bond has a final maturity date of December 31, 2036 (the "TIF Bond Maturity Date").
-The Redevelopment Plan has a final stated termination date of December 31, 2036.
+The TIF Bond was issued on May 28, 2015, in the original principal amount of \$4,000,000.
+Because the TIF Bond is a cash-flow obligation payable solely from available TIF Revenues, the TIF Bonds have a final maturity date of December 31, 2029 (the "TIF Bond Maturity Date").
+The Redevelopment Plan has a final stated termination date of December 31, 2029.
 After the termination date, TIF Revenues will no longer be available to pay debt service on the TIF Bond.

-The TIF Bond will bear rates of interest, including the current rate of 6.78% (the "Current Rate"), that will be at rates that are deemed by the Town to be consistent with results of periodic reviews ("Periodic Reviews") of forecasted and actual TIF Revenues, as well as debt service on the Revenue Bonds.
+The TIF Bond will bear rates of interest, including the initial rate of 9.8% (the "Initial Rate"), that will be at rates that are deemed by the Town to be consistent with results of periodic reviews ("Periodic Reviews") of forecasted and actual TIF Revenues, as well as debt service on the Revenue Bonds.
 The interest rate on the TIF Bond will be subject to adjustment as follows: the interest rate will be subject to adjustment, as required to assure that payments of principal and interest on the TIF Bond, from its date of issuance to the earliest of the date of its maturity or the date of its retirement will be sufficient to reimburse the Issuer and the Town for the costs of debt service on the future Revenue Bonds.
-Interest on the TIF Bond is payable semi-annually on each June 30 and December 31, beginning December 31, 2018.
+Interest on the TIF Bond is payable annually on each May 1 during the term thereof.
+As of March 31, 2024, total cumulative TIF Revenues in the amount of \$1,401,246.78 have been collected and released to the Town to make the initial TIF Bond debt service payments.
+Unpaid interest shall be treated as principal for purposes of determining the amount of interest due on the TIF Bond.
+All unpaid principal and accrued interest shall be due and payable on the TIF Bond Maturity Date.